 APOGEE AND PERIGEE From timeanddate.com The Moon's orbit around Earth is not a perfect circle, but elliptical, with one side closer to Earth than the other.
 As a result, the distance between the Moon and Earth varies throughout the month and the year.
 On average, the distance is about 382,900 kilometers (238,000 miles).
 The point on the Moon's orbit closest to Earth is called the Perigee and the point farthest away is the Apogee.

-Apogee (Furthest away from the earth) - Monday 27th
+Apogee (Furthest away from the earth) - Friday 14th.

-THE SEPTEMBER STAR SIGNS
+THE JANUARY STAR SIGNS